mozilla-mobile/firefox-ios/BUILDING.md

 * `Extensions/SendTo/Info.plist`
 * `Extensions/SendTo/Fennec.entitlements`

 In all these files, replace occurrences of `org.mozilla.ios` with `YOURREVERSEDOMAIN`.
+Make sure you expand all the fields of the `.entitlements` files.
+Make sure you just replace the `org.mozilla.ios` part and keep prefixes like `group.` that some files contain.

 Before building, do *Product -> Clean Build Folder* (option-shift-command-k)